scoky/rplot/README.md

 # rplot

-bash scripts for quickly creating plots with ggplot2.
+Scripts for quickly creating plots with ggplot2.